- This event has passed.

-Join us in Wright Hall on the Schoodic Institute campus (classroom 112) from 7:30pm – 8:30pm on Monday, August 14th.
+Join us in Moore Auditorium on the Schoodic Institute campus from 7:30pm – 8:30pm on Monday, August 14th.
 Weather permitting, attendees will then be invited outdoors for a laser-guided tour of Maine’s stunning night sky and viewing through a large astronomical telescope (approximately 8:30pm – 10:00pm).

 Space is limited!
 Please register below.